Chris Capuano: Personal life

-Capuano was a three sport athlete growing up, playing baseball, basketball and soccer before focusing on baseball in college.
-His father, Frank Capuano, was also a standout athlete who played as a shortstop and centerfielder for American International College in Springfield, Massachusetts.
-While a member of the Milwaukee Brewers, Capuano, along with teammates J. J. Hardy, Bill Hall, and Jeff Suppan, appeared in an episode of The Young and the Restless on June 20, 2007.
-Capuano grew up a Red Sox fan.
+Capuano is of Italian descent; his paternal grandparents immigrated to the United States from Italy, and his father, Frank Capuano, was the youngest of 13 children who played college baseball as a shortstop and centerfielder for American International College in Springfield, Massachusetts.

+Capuano graduated from Duke University in 2000 with a degree in economics.

+While a member of the Milwaukee Brewers, Capuano appeared alongside teammates J.J.
+Hardy, Bill Hall, and Jeff Suppan in a cameo on an episode of the CBS soap opera The Young and the Restless, which aired on June 20, 2007.

-After his playing career, Chris furthered his education with an MBA from MIT's Sloan Fellows Program (Class of 2019).
-While at MIT, he became a Strategy and Development Advisor for Proteus Motion, Inc., focusing initially on its flagship fitness and training technology called Proteus.
-He was appointed Director of Operations with the Major League Baseball Players Association (MLBPA) on July 5, 2019.
+After his playing career, Capuano pursued further education by obtaining an MBA from the MIT Sloan Fellows Program, graduating in 2019.
+During his time at MIT, he served as a strategy and development advisor for Proteus Motion, initially focusing on its flagship fitness and training technology platform.
+On July 5, 2019, Capuano was appointed Director of Operations at the Major League Baseball Players Association (MLBPA).
+In 2022, he was promoted to Senior Director of Operations, Business, and Strategy.

+Capuano is married to Annalisa Rotunno, a fellow MIT alumnus and experienced investment banker specializing in mergers and acquisitions and corporate development across the United States and Europe.